Down River Kayak Sprint

 3rd – $250

-First place male and female open (max boat 9′) category finishers will win YETI merchandise!
+First place male and female open (max boat 9′) category finishers will win an epic piece of YETI gear!